auremoser/mozsci/log/worklog.md

 * heartbeats demo with cassie
 * feedback for Richard on slidewinder :)
 * team meeting
-* reach out to speakers
+* reach out to speakers - Rose, April
 * interview with SE daily [notes](https://public.etherpad-mozilla.org/p/se-interview)
 * meeting with Claudia on monday
 * worked on scheduling for teaching and talks